 Calvin Ridley*, WR, Alabama

 Though Ridley is the top consensus wideout for the 2018 NFL Draft, he doesn't come without some concerns, as multiple sources say independently that his thin frame worries them for the NFL.
-He is listed at 190 pounds, but team sources say that he has weighed-in in the 180s.
+He was listed at 190 pounds, but team sources knew that he had previously weighed-in in the 180s.
 With that being one factor, some scouts have said they are grading Ridley as a late first-rounder.
 He could end up going high out of team need at his premium position, however.

 7/17/17: In 2016, Ridley made 72 catches for 769 yards with seven touchdowns.
 He had a tremendous debut for Alabama and became the Crimson Tide's No. 1 receiver as a freshman.
 As a replacement for Amari Cooper, Ridley was very effective with 89 receptions for 1,045 yards with seven touchdowns.
 He finished the 2015 season with impressive performances against Florida and Michigan State to help push Alabama to the National Championship.
 Ridley has size, speed and a ton of upside for the NFL.